Dear Board of Directors and Chief Executive Officer:

-Credit unions with less than $1 million in assets remain exempt from the Operating Fee.
-As a result, these smallest federal credit unions will not be charged any Operating Fee for a fifth consecutive year.
+.
+The Operating Fee exemption continues to apply for federal credit unions with assets of less than $1 million.
+As a result, these smallest federal credit unions will not be charged any Operating Fee.

-In March 2017, federal credit unions with assets greater than $1 million will receive an invoice for their 2017 Operating Fee.
+In March 2018, Federal credit unions with assets greater than $1 million will receive an invoice for their 2018 Operating Fee.

 At the same time, all federally insured credit unions will receive notice of any amount needed to adjust their Share Insurance Fund capitalization deposit to 1 percent of insured shares, as required by the Federal Credit Union Act.